Saving resources and protecting the environment

 With our health, safety and environmental management system (HSE ) we have made a commitment to continually improving our performance in these areas.
 The system is based on international standards OHSAS 18001 on occupational health and safety and ISO 14001 on environmental management.

 We regularly collect Group-wide data on the amount of waste we produce.
-Our International Waste Management Framework guarantees standardized guidelines for all Deutsche Telekom companies.
-Our national companies are required to use this framework as a basis for identifying their own measurable targets and then monitor target achievement.
+Our International Waste Management Framework guarantees standardized guidelines for all of our national companies.
+They are required to use this framework as a basis for identifying their own measurable targets and then monitor target achievement.
 This approach makes it possible to flexibly address the specific requirements of each country and company without working with quantitative objectives.

-Resource efficiency is a priority for Deutsche Telekom at workplaces, too.
-We use recycled paper and energy-efficient multifunctional printers and encourage employees to use green office supplies.
-In order to reduce the amount of paper used throughout the Group, Deutsche Telekom asks its employees to have their salary statements sent to their "De-Mail" account instead of having a printout sent by post.
+Resource efficiency is also a priority at the workplace.
+We use recycled paper and energy-efficient multifunctional printers and encourage procurement of green office materials.
+In order to reduce the amount of paper used throughout the Group, we ask our employees to have their salary statements sent to their "De-Mail" account instead of having a printout sent by post.
 Around 20 percent of employees have already canceled delivery by post.
-We launched the Click Green campaign in early 2016 in order to motivate even more employees to make the switch.
-With the project, Deutsche Telekom sponsors a reforestation project at the Westwald in Darmstadt.

 Requirements for Group-wide copper cable recycling